G

 Support employee needs with Forma

-With so many areas to consider, managing your benefits spending accounts can be burdensome on your managers and HR staff.
+With so many areas to consider, managing your LSAs can be burdensome on your managers and HR staff.
 While you aim to prevent burnout among your team members, don't neglect those in charge of managing the program itself.
-Thankfully, services like Forma can keep your benefits spending accounts from overwhelming your management team.
+Thankfully, services like Forma can keep your customizable spending accounts from overwhelming your management team.

-With Forma, you can keep all your benefits spending accounts secure on one digital platform.
+With Forma, you can keep all your LSAs secure on one digital platform.
 Forma’s platform makes it easy for HR managers to track expenses, claims, and utilization while employees discover and activate the benefits that are best for them.

 Get a head start on preventing burnout with flexible employee spending accounts and benefits packages.
 Discover how Forma can work for you today.